middletemplelibrary/lichens/README.md

 <br><br>
   <param ve-image
          url="https://github.com/user-attachments/assets/a15f91bc-19ee-4864-96a1-758aa36c03b1"
-                label="Photograph of lichens found on a tree in the Middle Temple Estate by Kate Jenrick April 2026 ©">
+                label="Photograph of lichens found on a tree in the Middle Temple Estate ©" attribution="Kate Jenrick, April 2026">

 ## Encyclopædia metropolitana (London, 1845)
 This plate shows a variety of lichens.
 Despite the numbering of each, no further information as to their names is provided.
 Nonetheless, the variety that is presented is exquisite.
 The arrangement of the Encyclopaedia Metropolitana is divided into classes: pure sciences, mixed and applied sciences, biographical and historical information, miscellaneous and lexicographical information.
 It is based on conceptions of ‘method’ developed by Samuel Taylor Coleridge, whose introduction quotes Francis Bacon: “non simpliciter nil sciri posse; sed nil nisi certo ordine certâ viâ sciri posse” [not that absolutely nothing can be known, but that nothing can be known except in a definite order and by a definite method].
 It contains articles by Sir John Herschel and Augustus de Morgan amongst others.
 Its non-alphabetical ordering (it is organised systematically and topically) can make it difficult to use for those who are used to the standard encyclopaedic form.